-- In the Service Group Name field, specify a name for the SQL Server service group, for example, INST1 SG.
+- In the Service Group Name field, specify a name for the SQL Server service group, for example, INST1\SG.
 If there are multiple instances, ensure that the name is unique within the cluster. - In the Available Cluster Systems box, select the systems on which to configure the service group and click the right-arrow to move the systems to the Systems in Priority Order list. - To change the priority of a system in the Systems in Priority Order list, select the system and click the up and down arrow icons.
 Arrange the systems in priority order as failover targets for the group.
 The server that needs to come online first must be at the top of the list.
 For an active/active configuration, ensure that the active and failover systems are set differently for each instance.
-For example, if the system priority for the first instance is SYSTEM1, then SYSTEM2, the system - To enable the service group to automatically come online on one of the systems, select the Include selected systems in the service group's AutoStartList attribute checkbox.
+For example, if the system priority for the first instance is SYSTEM1, then SYSTEM2, the system priority for the second instance should be SYSTEM2, then SYSTEM1.

+To enable the service group to automatically come online on one of the systems, select the Include selected systems in the service group's AutoStartList attribute checkbox.